hcilab/wams/DESIGN.md

    interacted with.
 7. The Listener calls the user-supplied function with the appropriate arguments.
    The first argument is _always_ the view from which the gesture originated.

+## Connection Establishment

+When a user visits the IP address and port where the app is hosted, the following sequence of events occurs:

+1. HTML and client JavaScript code are delivered.
+2. When the page is loaded, a ClientController is instantiated.
+3. The ClientController generates a ClientView, registers gesture listeners via an Interactor, resizes the CanvasElement to fill the available window, then attempts to establish a socket connection with the server.
+4. The Server receives the 'connect' request.
+If the client limit has been reached, it rejects the connection.
+The user is informed of this rejection, and all functionality stops.
+Otherwise, it accepts the connection.
+5. When the connection is accepted, a Connection is instantiated and slotted into the collection of active connections.
+6. The Connection asks the WorkSpace to spawn a view for it, the issues a "full state report" to the client, detailing the current state of the model so that the client can render the model.
+(Message type is INITIALIZE).
+7. The ClientController informs the ClientView of this data, then emits a LAYOUT message to the server, detailing the state of the view (essentially, its size).
+8. The Connection receives this message, records the state of the view in the model, and at this point informs all the other active views about this new view.
+9. If a WAMS layout handler has been registered with the server, it is called for the new view.
+The connection is established, and normal operation proceeds.